 Once you’ve set a username, you should be able to change it one time by yourself.
 To change it again, you’ll need a moderator’s help.

 To change your username, you should go to your profile (you can click on your username in the top right corner), then click on “Account settings," and change your Display Name.
-(This is also where you can change the email address associated to your account.)
+(This is also where you can change the email address associated with your account.)
 There’s a chance that this option is currently buggy — let us know if you encounter issues.

 In order to maintain a good culture and prevent impersonations, you can’t change your username many times.
 To change your username again, you should contact us.
 If you do, please share a link to your profile.